Notable Conversion Rate Optimization Trends

 The navigation may be the most popular sticky website element, but other web page elements can have this functionality, too.
-Some e-commerce websites include a sticky “add to basket”’ element, along with sticky filters and product descriptions:
+Some e-commerce websites include a sticky “add to basket” element, along with sticky filters and product descriptions:

 Increase in video marketing

 Video marketing is not a new practice, but over the past years video marketing content has increased rapidly.
 According to Cisco’s Visual Networking Index, by the year 2020, global consumer internet video traffic will account for 80 percent of all consumer internet traffic.
-And why wouldn’t it be when videos offer a better chance at converting visitors on both landing pages and homepages because they are able to add a human element to the page.
+And why wouldn’t it when videos offer a better chance at converting visitors on both post-click landing pages and homepages as they are able to add a human element to the page.

 Crazy Egg’s homepage is another example of video being used to engage prospects and get them to take action:

-Video as a medium hasn’t just gained popularity on websites and landing pages.
+Video as a medium hasn’t just gained popularity on websites and post-click landing pages.
 In fact according to Twitter, videos and images get the most retweets.
 Video ads have also become increasingly popular, with over 50% growth in video viewing on Facebook — video ads on the social network have become very common:

 Videos are an important marketing medium because they help visitors visualize using your product or service.
 Plus, they speak to visitors on an emotional level which is a good practice when you’re trying to persuade them to click the call-to-action button.